TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-computeinstance-problemrunningnotebooks.md

 - If the compute instance is created behind VNet, make sure that you have an NSG rule that allows compute instance inbound TCP traffic on port 44224 from a Service Tag of AzureMachineLearning.
 If you are behind a proxy, make sure that web socket communication is not disabled for azureml.net and azureml.ms domains.
 If workspace storage account is attached to a virtual network please ensure compute instance is also deployed to same virtual network/subnet.
 If you are using custom DNS please check you settings.
 See [documentation for virtual network setup](https://docs.microsoft.com/azure/machine-learning/how-to-secure-training-vnet#compute-instance).

-- If you created a compute instance in a private link workspace, ensure that you're accessing the compute instance from within the virtual network.
+- If you created a compute instance in a private link workspace, ensure that you're accessing the compute instance from within the virtual network. <br>
-     - If you're using a custom DNS or host file, ensure that you have an entry for `<instance-name>.<region>.instances.azureml.ms` with a private IP address of the workspace private endpoint.
-In the case of a custom DNS, you may need to setup a DNS forwarder.
+     * If you're using a custom DNS or host file, ensure that you have an entry for `<instance-name>.<region>.instances.azureml.ms` with a private IP address of the workspace private endpoint.
+In the case of a custom DNS, you may need to setup a DNS forwarder.<br>
-     - If  workspace storage uses a private link, you must set up a private endpoint to Azure file share.
+     * If workspace storage uses a private link, you must set up a private endpoint to Azure file share.
 [Learn more](https://docs.microsoft.com/azure/machine-learning/how-to-custom-dns?tabs=azure-portal).

 - Configure firewalls and user-defined routes according to [these instructions](https://docs.microsoft.com/azure/machine-learning/how-to-access-azureml-behind-firewall)
 - Restarting the compute instance and then re-run the notebook